Mode of StudyPart time

 CertHE Professional Studies

-3 GCSEs at grade C or above to include English and Mathematics/3 GCSEs at grade 4 or above to include English and Mathematics.
+- 3 GCSEs at grade C (Grade 4) or above to include English and Mathematics.

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.